andrescn20/Calion-Crafting-Shop/README.md

 ### Features.

 - **Responsiveness**: Built with adaptability in mind, this page can be used in every common screen size.
 Ranging from small modern phone screens all the way up to ultra-wide monitors.
 - **Fully animated**: Animations were included all across the site to make navigation and interaction as smooth and inmersive as possible.
-- **Cursor Detailing**: Cursor constantly changes to help the user on its navigation.
-Not only showing the usual hovering on buttons and links but also giving hints of not so obvious extra faetures included to facilitate navigation.
 - **Navigation**: Ease of use thanks to the addition of several options for interacting with certain key areas.
 PopUps can be closed, as usual, with the 'X' button, but also with external clicking and pressing `Esc` on the keyboard.

 Overall, this web app is thought with detail and easy of use in mind.